spenc2kw/OSM-Test/README.md

 OSM-Test
 ========

-testing upload of building footprints
+Testing upload of building footprints.

+City of Norfolk Building Footprints with Addresses and Place Names where available.
+Formatted OpenStreetMap (OSM) tags for building type.